 On our route we passed a store named Desford, where we watered our horses; but the water was bad.
 A road comes in here from Brandon.
 The Turtle Mountains are still to the south.
-We arrived at Wakopa at 4.30 p.m.; the inn there was a miserable one, kept by a half-breed, and the occupants were remarkable for their dirt.
-Round Wakopa there is a good deal of scrub-oak; but the whole of the land between this place and Deloraine was decidedly of an indifferent quality, and, where farmed, had apparently deteriorated in value.
+We arrived at Wakopa at 4.30 p.m.; the inn there was a miserable one, kept by a half-breed, and the occupants were remarkable for

+Round Wakopa there is a good deal of their dirt. scrub-oak; but the whole of the land between this place and Deloraine was decidedly of an indifferent quality, and, where farmed, had apparently deteriorated in value.
 The scarcity of cows, and also of poultry, was explained to me as being occasioned by the very small proportion of women among the settlers; however this may be, the fact is clear that there certainly is a great scarcity of both, or rather of all three.
-We left Wakopa at 4.30 p.m. for Cartwright, twenty-eight miles farther on, which would make the total distance traversed to-day seventy-six miles-a long run for one pair of horses; but the roads, though only beaten not suffer; and we ourselves were not bumped about, as has been our fate on previous occasions.
+Wakopa at 4.30 p.m. for Cartwright, twenty-eight miles farther on, which would make the total distance traversed to-day seventy-six miles-a long run for one pair of horses; but the roads, though only beaten tracks across the prairie, were so good, that they did not suffer; and we ourselves were not bumped about, as has been our fate on previous occasions.
 When it is dry, and there are no ruts, the beaten prairie makes as good a road to travel on as I know anywhere.